Monkey King logo MKLogo Jing Ying

 Each year many Asian cultures celebrate the Lunar New Year, based on the Chinese lunar calendar, with festivities lasting over 2 weeks.
 It is also known as the Chinese New Year or the Spring Festival.
 Marking a time of birth and renewal, it is also a time to honor one's ancestors.
 Each year features a different animal of the Chinese zodiac of 12 animals.
-Sunday, January 22 marks the start of the Year of the Rabbit (to learn more about traditions of the Lunar New Year, join us at our open house on Saturday, January 28- registration is below).
+Tuesday, February 17 marks the start of the Year of the Fire Horse.
 Each year Jing Ying Institute of Kung Fu & Tai Chi hosts events over the course of a month to help usher in the Lunar New Year.

 The events are designed for the general public and do not require any previous experience.
 These events are popular, so be sure to register before all spots are taken.